 Datasets of protein folding trajectories

-We used the folding trajectories of three proteins taken from different simulation projects.
-First, the trajectory of the trp-cage protein, simulated with molecular dynamics (MD) using the Anton supercomputer [2], with a simulation time of 208 us, a 200 ps time step, and 1044001 conformations.
-Second, the trajectory of the villin-headpiece protein, also simulated with DM using the folding@home distributed platform [15], with a simulation time of 8 us, a 50 ps time step, and 15201 conformations.
-And third, the trajectory of the ribonuclease H protein, simulated with the Probabilistic Roadmap Method using the Parasol folding server [16], with 429 folding steps (instead of time steps, see below) each corresponding to 429 conformations.
+We used the folding trajectories of three proteins obtained from different simulation projects.
+One of the trajectories was that of the trp-cage protein, simulated with molecular dynamics (MD) using the Anton supercomputer [2], with a simulation time of 208 μs, a time step of 200 ps, and 1044001 conformations.
+The second trajectory was that of the villin-headpiece protein, also simulated with MD using the Folding@home distributed platform [15], with a simulation time of 8 μs, a time step of 50 ps, and 15201 conformations.
+The third trajectory was that of the ribonuclease H protein, simulated with the Probabilistic Roadmap Method using the Parasol folding server [16], with 429 folding steps (instead of time steps, see below), each corresponding to 429 conformations.

 Time steps and Folding steps

-A time step in MD trajectories is the time length at which conformations are sampled or evaluated during the simulation.
-While a folding step, in the PRM and in the reduced trajectories produced by our algorithm, represents the most likely conformation occurring during a time interval or from a set of likely candidate conformations.
+A time step in MD trajectories is the time length at which conformations are sampled or evaluated during the simulation, whereas a folding step, as employed in the PRM and the reduced trajectories produced by our algorithm, represents the most likely conformation occurring during a time interval or from a set of likely candidate conformations.

 Pairwise comparison of protein structures using the TM-score

-In this work, we used the TM-score metric for pairwise comparison of protein structures [14].
-This metric is used in both the proposed algorithm and in the techniques for reduction of protein folding used to compare its results.
-The TM-score is more sensitive to the global topology than local variations, and so it estimates the pairwise similarity of protein structures much more accurately than the Root Mean Square-Deviation (RMSD), a common metric used for the same purpose.
+In this work, we used the TM-score metric for the pairwise comparison of protein structure [14].
+This metric is used in both the proposed algorithm and in the techniques for reduction of protein folding used for comparison.
+The TM-score is more sensitive to the global topology than local variations; thus, it estimates the pairwise similarity of protein structures much more accurately than the Root Mean Square-Deviation (RMSD), a common metric used for the same purpose.
 The TM-score ranges from 0 to 1, where 1 is a perfect match.
-Based on statistics [17], a TM-score lower than 0.17 indicates two random structures with no relation of similarity, and a TM-score higher than 0.5 indicates that the structures have a degree of similarity that is not given by chance.
+Based on statistics [17], a TM-score lower than 0.17 indicates no similarity of two random structures, whereas a TM-score higher than 0.5 indicates a degree of similarity between two structures beyond that expected by chance.

 Other techniques for protein folding reduction

-nMDS and clustering techniques were used to get the intrinsic information from both the original and two reduced trajectories of the villin-headpiece protein [5], and then compare them (See results).
+nMDS and clustering techniques were used to obtain the intrinsic information from both the original and the two reduced trajectories of the villin-headpiece protein [5], and their results were compared (see Results).

-nMDS reductions were carried out using the R-function monoMDS [18], taking as input the dissimilarity matrix obtained from the pairwise comparison of all the protein conformations of the folding trajectory.
-And, the complete-linkage clustering reductions were carried out using the R-function hclust [19], taking as input a matrix with the first two principal components from a PCA analysis.
+nMDS reductions were carried out using the R-function monoMDS [18], taking as input the dissimilarity matrix obtained from the pairwise comparisons of all the protein conformations of the folding trajectory.
+The complete-linkage clustering reductions were carried out using the R-function hclust [19], taking as input a matrix with the first two principal components from a PCA analysis.
 This PCA analysis was carried out using the R-function pca.xyz [20], taking as input a matrix with the 3D coordinates of the Cα atoms of all the protein conformations of the folding trajectory.

 The reduced trajectories were calculated with the proposed algorithm from the villin-headpiece trajectory with 15201 conformations.
-The first with 7197 conformations (reduced by 52%), and the second with 2258 conformations (reduced by 80%).
+The first reduced trajectory had 7197 conformations (representing a reduction of 52%), and the second had 2258 conformations (representing a reduction of 80%).

 Implementation

 The proposed algorithm reduces a trajectory of protein folding in three steps: partitioning, extraction, and selection.
-The first step runs only once, while the other two runs several times independently, allowing them to run in parallel.
-Each step involves a strategy to improve the efficiency of the algorithm when working with large protein folding trajectories.
-Figure 3 shows the overview of the algorithm and the steps are given below.
+The first step runs only once, whereas the other two runs several times independently, allowing them to run in parallel.
+Each step involves a strategy to improve the efficiency of the algorithm when working with large protein-folding trajectories.
+Figure 3 shows the overview of the algorithm, and the steps are given below.